Naboth: Narrative

-1 Kings 21:1-16 states that Naboth owned a vineyard, in proximity to King Ahab's palace in the city of Jezreel.
-Because of this, Ahab desired to acquire the vineyard so that he could use it for a vegetable (or herb) garden.
-Since he inherited the land from his ancestors, Naboth refused to sell it to Ahab.
-According to the Mosaic law, the law forbade the permanent selling of land.
+According to 1 Kings 21:1–16, Naboth owned a vineyard that was close to Ahab's palace in Jezreel.
+Ahab asked Naboth if he could buy the vineyard so that he could use it as a vegetable (or herb) garden.
+Naboth refused because the land was ancestral inheritance.
+Some theorize that Naboth was also fearful of disobeying the Mosaic law which forbade the permanent selling of land.

-Frustrated at not being able to procure the vineyard, Ahab returned to his palace and went to bed without eating anything.
-His wife, Jezebel, after learning the reason for his being upset, asked mockingly, "Are you not the king?"
-She then said that she would obtain the vineyard for him.
-To do so, she sent a letter, under Ahab's name, to the elders and nobles of Naboth's city, instructing them to entrap Naboth by inviting him to a religious feast, where he would be 'exalted'.
-Two witnesses, referred to as "scoundrels" by Jezebel, were then to be called forth to (falsely) accuse Naboth of cursing God and the king.
-After that, they would take him outside the city and stone him to death.
-The use of two witnesses in this conspiracy was most likely done to convince the elders and nobles that they were participating in a legal entrapment against a guilty person, instead of a criminal conspiracy as the testimonies of two witnesses were enough to impose the death penalty on the accused.
+Jezebel resolved the issue by writing a letter, under Ahab's name, to the elders and nobles of Jezreel.
+In the letter, the elders and nobles were instructed to organize a religious fast and exalt Naboth and bring forth two witnesses to (falsely) accuse Naboth of cursing God and the king.
+Afterwards, they were to stone Naboth to death outside the city.
+Commentators observe that these instructions deliberately adhered to the Biblical guidelines of criminal justice so that the public would not suspect foul play.
+That said, Jezebel explicitly calls the two witnesses "sons of Belial", which may be descriptive of their willingness to do anything to get paid.

-The conspiracy succeeded, with Naboth's corpse being licked by dogs outside of the city.
+The conspiracy succeeded, with Naboth's corpse being licked by stray dogs.

 Emil G. Hirsch points out that "It seems from II Kings ix.
 26 that Naboth's sons perished with their father, probably being killed soon afterward by order of Jezebel in order that they might not claim the vineyard as their inheritance."
-After Naboth was executed, the Queen told Ahab to take possession of the vineyard.

-As punishment for this incident, the prophet Elijah visited Ahab and prophesied his death and the extermination of the Omride line.
-Elijah also prophesied the death of Jezebel.
-Ahab humbled himself at Elijah's words, and God spared the king accordingly, instead postponing the prophesied destruction of Ahab's house to his son's reign.
+The executions also had precedent in the execution of Achan's family, as recorded in the Book of Joshua, which Jezebel was most likely inspired by.
+After Naboth and his sons were executed, Jezebel told Ahab that he could possess the vineyard.

 Johannes Pedersen said that "The story teaches us that the king is bound to respect the proprietary rights of families..."
-According to Rabbanic Literature, Naboth's soul was the lying spirit that was permitted to deceive Ahab to his death.
-Elijah's prophecy on the doom of Ahab's house was fulfilled when Jehu executed Ahab's son Jehoram by shooting him in the back with an arrow, and had his body thrown into the field of Naboth the Jezreelite, as punishment for his parents' sin in illegally stealing Naboth's land.
+According to rabbinic literature, Naboth's soul was the lying spirit that was permitted to deceive Ahab to his death.
+Naboth's death was further avenged after Jehu fatally shot Ahab's son Jehoram in the back with an arrow and threw his body in Naboth's former vineyard.
 Jezebel met a similar fate after she was thrown off a building, with her corpse devoured by dogs.
+According to the Bible, all of this was prophesized by prophet Elijah, who fiercely condemned Naboth's execution.